 30% of customers leave the website if the page doesn’t load within 6-10 seconds.
 We have been hearing these statistics for a long time now.
 We know for a fact that website speed is tightly interlinked to conversion.
 The shopping cart page is one of those crucial pages which should be highly optimized for speed.

 - Let the Customer Know How They Can Contact You

 The goal is to take away all their worries so they can confidently complete the checkout process.
-Another way you can do that is by displaying your contact information prominently on the footer of the website.
-This way, you tell the customer how they can contact you in case there is a problem.
-Make sure the address and phone number are clearly provided.
+Another way you can do that is by displaying your contact information prominently on the website’s footer.
+This way, you tell the customer how they can contact you if there is a problem.
+Make sure the address and phone number are provided.
 A contact us form is no good.

-Also, give them the option of live chat and phone support.
+Also, please give them the option of live chat and phone support.
 This gives them one more boost of confidence.
-And make sure the live chat option is clearly displayed right on the checkout page. if the customer faces any issue during the process, they can use the support option and get help instead of abandoning.
+And make sure the live chat option is displayed right on the checkout page.
+Then, if the customer faces any issue during the process, they can use the support option and get help instead of abandoning it.

-Faiza Farooqi is an eCommerce Manager at Codup who accepts challenging strategies and puts amazing ideas on the table!
+Faiza Farooqi is an eCommerce Manager at Codup who accepts challenging strategies and puts fantastic ideas on the table!
 She is an active community manager and also blogs at Codup Readers.